apache/beam/website/www/site/content/en/documentation/programming-guide.md

 *Figure 1: A linear pipeline with three sequential transforms.*

-However, note that a transform *does not consume or otherwise alter* the input collection--remember that a `PCollection` is immutable by definition.
+However, note that a transform *does not consume or otherwise alter* the input collection - remember that a `PCollection` is immutable by definition.
 This means that you can apply multiple transforms to the same input `PCollection` to create a branching pipeline, like so: